So we voted to leave the European Union on June 23rd, and many people tell us a bright future awaits.

 What is the answer to the United Kingdom’s shortage of skilled labour?

-Well, at present, although Prime Minister Theresa May reassures us “brexit means brexit”, she has certainly come under fire from ever more impatient ministers, MEP’s, Eurocrats, and members of the public, to define and spell out what actually brexit means.
+When I first write this article, the Prime Minister was Theresa May who reassured us “brexit means brexit”, she has certainly come under fire from ever more impatient ministers, MEP’s, Eurocrats, and members of the public, to define and spell out what actually brexit means.

 It seems no one knows until article 50 is triggered, and 2 years later, we actually leave.